Table of Contents

 - 8. None of your jewelry photos have an element of social presence

 How important is jewelry photography?

-If you’re one of the online jewelry retailers who hasn’t think about it, try again.
+If you’re one of the online jewelry retailers who hasn’t thought about it, try again.
 You’d be surprised at how much you’re letting potential customers out in the cold just because you don’t know the determinants of their purchase decision.

 One of these factors is the quality of your jewelry photos.

 According to one of the few studies, pictures exceed texts in efficiency and effectiveness when buyers are purchasing familiar products.
-Additionally from a different study, product photos proved to increase customers’ enjoyment and trust towards the brand, especially when combined with social presence; for instance, using human models in photos.
+Additionally from a different study, product photos proved to increase customers’ enjoyment and trust in the brand, especially when combined with social presence; for instance, using human models in photos.

 What does this mean for you?

 High-quality jewelry photos = product understanding = customers’ enjoyment = brand trust = purchase intention = SALES